How to gather your Art school portfolio requirements

 Art and design schools have been growing in numbers in the past years.
 Unfortunately, this doesn’t mean that your chances of getting accepted have gotten higher.
 The number of students who apply is also growing.
 Which is why it is super important to really think for yourself why you want to study at the art and design school of your dreams.
 What drives you, what motivates you that is different from the rest?
 Incorporate this passion in your portfolio and you will definitely stand out from the crowd.

 Don’t know where to start?
 A moodboard is often a very good starting point for your projects.
-Sign up for this free online module and apply this technique to your portfolio.
+Sign up for this online module and apply this technique to your portfolio.